apache/nuttx/Documentation/components/drivers/special/usbhost.rst

       **Examples**: The function ``usbhost_msc_initialize()`` in
       the file ``drivers/usbhost/usbhost_storage.c``

    #.
-Each application must include a *waiter* thread thread that
+Each application must include a *waiter* thread that
       (1) calls the USB host controller driver's ``wait()`` to detect the connection of a device, and then (2) call the USB host controller driver's ``enumerate`` method to bind the